safi1315/CodepathPrework/README.md

 ### Optional Features

 - [ ] 1.
 User can tap a button to change the color of the background view
-- [ ] 3.
+- [X ] 3.
 User can select on additional buttons that provide more info about the user.
-Example: more textfields, a different alert box, etc.
+(Created a new text field for type of pet that was added in the  introduction message)
 - [ x] 4.
 Any stylistic changes that are not default options (Changed background color, font size, and font type)# INTRODUCTION